 With project management emerging as one of the fastest-growing fields in the country, many professionals are exploring a project manager career path.
 The Project Management Institute (PMI®) studies paint a very bright picture for those who plan on carving out a career as a project manager.

 The availability of open positions is just part of the appeal of a project management career path; the substantial salaries are another enticement.
-According to the Project Management Institute (PMI), the average annual salary for PMP® certified Project Managers in the U.S. is $111,824, almost $14,000 more than the salary of those without PMP® certification.*
+According to the Project Management Institute's 2018 Salary Survey, 10th Edition, the average annual salary for PMP® certified Project Managers in the U.S. is $119,235, more than $20,000 more than the salary of those without PMP certification.

 Career opportunities and potential earnings are two of the most important factors that individuals must consider before choosing a career path, and the field of project management scores well on both points.

 Professionals who have embarked on a project management career path possess skills that can be used in virtually any industry – from information technology to consumer goods to business services.
 This career mobility ensures that project managers can readily find work, even if their current industry is affected by an economic downturn or cyclical demand.

 Before embarking on a project manager career path, you need to ask yourself whether or not you have a passion and aptitude for this type of work.
 If you’re up to the challenge overseeing the contributions of a diverse team and managing the expectations of key stakeholders, this may be the position for you.
 A project manager career path requires strong communication and organizational skills, the ability to juggle multiple tasks simultaneously and an understanding of the functional roles of departments throughout the organization.